John Anderson Campus: Early history (pre-1960)

-Originally named Anderson's Institution (which was established in 1796), the University was renamed to Anderson's University in 1828, partially to fulfil Anderson's vision of two universities in the city of Glasgow.
-In 1877, it was forced to remove the title of 'University' as it lacked a Royal Warrant to do so - becoming Anderson's College.
+Anderson's Institution was established in 1796, renamed Anderson's University in 1828, partially to fulfil Anderson's vision of two universities in the city of Glasgow.
+In 1877, it was forced to remove the title of 'University' as it lacked a Royal Warrant for the claim, becoming Anderson's College.

 Ten years later in 1887 it merged with the Allan Glen's School to become the Glasgow & West of Scotland Technical College.
-In 1912, the technical college was renamed the Royal Technical College and became the Royal College of Science and Technology in 1956.
-It joined with the Scottish College of Commerce in 1964 - later the same year, the merged institution became the University of Strathclyde as it is still known today.
+In 1912, the technical college was renamed the Royal Technical College, and became the Royal College of Science and Technology in 1956.
+It joined with the Scottish College of Commerce in 1964; later the same year, the merged institution became the University of Strathclyde.

 Plans to expand the Royal College buildings had been mooted since the 1930s, and redundant housing on the northern section of John Street and Montrose Street was cleared in 1937 in preparation for this, however the war intervened and the plans were put on hold.
 Major post-war development of the campus resumed in 1956, when construction of the new Montrose Street block to the rear of the Royal College building began.
 The James Weir Building, as it would later be named, would house new accommodation for the Mechanical, Chemical and Production Engineering departments.
 Phase I of the James Weir was completed in 1958.
 A new students union building on John Street followed in 1959.
 A new Chemistry block (the Thomas Graham Building) was completed in 1962 in conjunction with Phase II of the James Weir which adjoined onto its eastern end.
 This completed the "Island Site" of the John Anderson Campus as it is now called.